spinnaker/spinnaker.io/content/en/docs/reference/artifacts-with-artifactsrewrite/in-kubernetes-v2/index.md

 The image below shows a deploy stage that deploys a manifest stored in a GCS bucket:

-{%
-  include
-  figure
-  image_path="./manifest-artifact.png"
-  caption="Depending on how this pipeline is configured, it will only run when the referenced file in GCS is modified."
+{{< figure src="./manifest-artifact.png" caption="Depending on how this pipeline is configured, it will only run when the referenced file in GCS is modified." >}}
-%}

 ## Kubernetes objects as artifacts